ltearno/pom-explorer/README.md

 - aggregate pom nodes (those with same G & A but different versions, classifiers or scopes)
 - go to a specific pom
 - show multiple roads from one pom to another

+### Done

+- user wants the project X to be always build with latest dependencies.
+If code is modified in a depended project, required projects should be rebuilt.